ankushT369/levelcache/README.md

 ## Getting Started

-Getting started with levelcache is simple and a step by step guide is documented in [examples](examples) directory.
+Getting started with flashcache is simple and a step by step guide is documented in [examples](examples) directory.

 ## Makefile Targets

-- `all`: Builds the `liblevelcache.a` static library.
+- `all`: Builds the `libflashcache.a` static library.
 - `test`: Builds and runs the Google Test suite.
 - `benchmark`: Builds and runs the performance benchmark suite.
 - `clean`: Removes all build artifacts.